 In the days following the holiday, Match.com will see a 20% jump in new profiles (maybe that’s the week your single friends consider gym memberships a good gift?).
 If you’re a retailer, the #1 city for Valentine’s Day is San Francisco, with #2 being San Diego, and Las Vegas #3.
 (There’s a good joke to be made here that somehow magically combines a certain famous song about leaving one’s heart in San Francisco and things happening in Vegas staying in Vegas.
 Feel free to Tweet us if you think of one.)

 The entire WalletHub survey and cheeky infographic is available here:

 Confused about the origins of the holiday?
 You’re not alone.
 History itself isn’t even quite sure.
 Check out this piece from Smithsonian Magazine on the day’s gory backstory.

 Did you know the oldest known Valentine greeting was written by the Duke of New Orleans in the 15th century?
 We didn’t either.

 Guess who has no love for Valentine’s Day?
 Small restaurants.

 Three very lucky people got to #Vdayandchill with Maroon 5’s Adam Levine.
 The results are predictably funny and charming (in other words: Adam Levine).

 Did you know Easter is the 5th biggest spending holiday in the country?
 It’s right around the corner.
 Still not quite ready?
 That’s what we’re here for.
 It’s not too late to get your product pages prepped for the season.

-Let’s set up a time to talk about data insights, best practices, and the right metrics that will make the biggest impact.
+Let’s talk about data insights, best practices, and the right metrics that will make the biggest impact.